pgdouyon/vim-accio/README.md

 - `g:accio_update_interval`
     - Length of the interval, in milliseconds, between updates to the quickfix list and displayed signs
-- `g:accio_error_highlight`
-    - Sets the highlight group used for displaying Error signs, default is "Error".
-- `g:accio_warning_highlight`
-    - Sets the highlight group used for displaying Error signs, default is "Search".

 ### Differences from [Neomake][]